Daily stress is an inherent fact of doing business for women entrepreneurs.

 Next came a feeling of gratitude that I had a history of adversity to look back on.
 (I know, it sounds weird, right?
 But that’s how I felt.)

 As I remembered these situations and their outcomes, I saw how, every time, things eventually worked out for me.

 They didn’t work out the way I had hoped or planned or even how I wanted them to.

 The outcome was never what I could have imagined.
 I certainly never wished for whatever bad thing was happening.

 Yet, every time, it eventually turned out that I was OK.

 I decided to tell myself the story that everything works out for me.

 I set my phone to play an alarm at 7 am every morning.
 It showed the words “Everything always works out for me.”
 Coincidentally, the tune I chose fit with the words and I could sing along.

-Sometimes the tune stayed with me as an earworm does and I would be humming it to myself throughout the day.
+Sometimes the tune stayed with me like an earworm does, and I would find myself humming it off and on throughout the day.